-- Provide a dedicated space for reflection and peace for families who have an infant with a long-term stay.
+- Provided a dedicated space for reflection and peace for families who have an infant with a long-term stay or mother on bed-rest.

-- Increase the opportunities for staff to find a place for reprieve while caring for critical patients.
+- Increased the opportunities for staff to find a place for reprieve while caring for critical patients.

-- Serve as a spiritual space for the patrons and staff.
+- Served as a spiritual space for the patrons and staff.

-- Create a space to provide a Family Centered Care Program involving graduate parents, local churches as partners, and special events.
+- Created a space to provide a Family Centered Care Program involving graduate parents, local churches as partners, and special events.

 We also partner with Arkansas Children's Hospital to: